aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ## Images and Containers

-- **Docker Image** is a file which contains all the necessary dependency and configurations which are required to run an applicaion.
+- **Docker Image** is a file which contains all the necessary dependency and configurations which are required to run an application.

 - **Docker Containers** is basically a running instance of an image